-- Mineral Stains - Over time, certain minerals in water such as copper and iron may stain the plaster and ruin the overall look of your pool surface area.
+- Mineral Stains - Over time, certain minerals in water such as copper and iron may stain the plaster and ruin the overall view of your pool surface area.

 - Gunite Showing - Several pools are constructed with concrete-like substances (gunite or shotcrete) that form the pool basin’s structural support.
 As such, if you see patches of darker material, then it’s time to replaster.

 - Uncomfortable Swimming - When you swim and end up getting scratched when you get out of the pool, that’s one of the signs of your plaster wearing thin and your pool needs repairing.

 How Soon Can You Swim After Replastering a Pool?

 The plaster material cures underwater in about 7-10 days. and at least 30 days before the pool can be drained.
 With a freshly plastered pool, initial care is very important.
 The pool should be brushed 2 times a day for 10 days.
 But this doesn’t mean you have to wait that long.
 Once the pool is filled and clean, you can go in for a swim.

 How much does it cost to plaster a Pool?

 The cost of replastering a pool depends on a few variables:

 - Shape of pool